joemcmanus/lensinfo/README.md

     Camera : E-M1
     Lens   : OLYMPUS M.8mm F1.8

 To read all files in a directory specify the directory name.
+Note this is recursive, so if you say `directoryA` it will look at sub directories in that folder, `dirA/dir1, dirA/dir2...`.

     sazed:2015 joe$ lensinfo.py 12-31_moabride
     +------------------------+-------+